Just like any other types of fencing, bamboo fencing needs to be cared for regularly.

 rough edges or remove protruding bamboo fragments that could cause splinters,

 especially if you have children or pets that are likely to play on or around

 need to check for problem areas that need to be treated with fungicide,

 herbicide, or pesticide.

-Bamboo fencing should be re apply with a coating of clear outdoor sealer once
+Bamboo fencing should be re-applied with a coat of clear outdoor sealer once

-good choices.
-You should use power washing machine to wash the bamboo fence
+a year, linseed oil or polyethylene are great options.
+You should use a power washing machine to wash the bamboo fence

-When applying a new coat of outdoor coating to your fence,
+When applying a new layer of outdoor coating to your fence,

 you might want to put up a string barrier along the fence that you have